stelro/fargo/README.md

 **Author:** Rostislav Stelmach (stelmach.ro@gmail.com)

-**fargo** is a lightweight, powerful build tool for C++ projects that brings the simplicity and elegance of Rust's Cargo to the C++ ecosystem.
+**fargo** is a lightweight, powerful build tool for C++ projects that brings the simplicity and elegance of Cargo to the C++ ecosystem.
 It provides project scaffolding, build management, testing, benchmarking, static analysis, documentation generation, and much more—all with a single, intuitive command-line interface.

 ## Why fargo?